 On large job sites, a construction superintendent typically acts as the supervisor to the foremen who are, in turn, responsible for supervising the workers.
 On smaller construction sites, the construction superintendent may also function as a manager and directly relay instructions to the workers absent of a foreman.

 Other supervisor responsibilities might involve assigning work teams to specific jobs or providing new hires with necessary training.
-They often also direct workers on the order in which specific tasks need to be performed.
-Irrespective of how much direct supervision they provide, it is typically the responsibility of a construction superintendent to inspect and approve all of the work that is performed by contractors, sub-contractors, and employees.
+Superintendents often direct workers on the order in which specific tasks need to be performed.
+Irrespective of how much direct supervision they provide, superintendents typically are responsible for inspecting and approving all of the work that is performed by contractors, subcontractors, and employees.

 Handling Accounting Functions

 A general construction superintendent is often involved in the development of pre-construction budgets and estimates.
-As a project progresses, he or she monitors expenses in order to ensure the budget is being met.
-If it isn’t, the superintendent is tasked with determining whether or not the company can make up the difference.
+As a project progresses, he or she monitors expenses in order to ensure the budget is maintained.
+If a project runs over budget, the superintendent is tasked with determining whether or not the company can make up the difference.

 Coordinating All Onsite Activities

 A construction superintendent is responsible for coordinating all of the work carried out by laborers and tradespeople.
 They work closely with architects and engineers, lawyers, and other professionals as well.
 Superintendents also coordinate work schedules in a way that prevents conflicts in the workflow, ensuring that things get done in a proper and precise order and that the materials to do the job are in place when the task comes up in the workflow.